nest/nest-simulator/doc/guides/spatial/guide_spatially_structured_networks.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Generally, one should not create a layer of recording devices to record from
 another NodeCollection with spatial extent.
-This is especially true for spike detectors.
+This is especially true for spike recorders.
 Instead,
-create a single spike detector and connect all neurons in the spatially
+create a single spike recorder and connect all neurons in the spatially
-distributed NodeCollection to that spike detector:
+distributed NodeCollection to that spike recorder:

 .. literalinclude:: user_manual_scripts/connections.py
     :start-after: #{ conn11 #}